seth-t-powell/List-HW/README.md

   - Simplification of Random Access Iterators

 The difficulty of the assignment is very close to that of the `Vector` assignment.
 You do not need to write as many functions, but there is much more nuanced work with the inner class `List::Node`.

+This assignment follows the sentinel model for a doubly-linked list.
+This means that the list always has a `head` and `tail` node that denote the front and end of the list, even if it is empty.
+They denote the start and end of a collection, but are not necessarily elements of the collection.
+A good analogy of this is bookends, in which they are on both ends of a book collection, but are not books in the collection.
+Your sentinel nodes should not hold any of the elements of the list, but the `head` should have a pointer to the first element and the `tail` should have a pointer to the last element.
+In the case of an empty list, `head` and `tail` should point to each other.
+Because we know that `List` will always have a `head` and a `tail`, we can and should allocate them on the stack as members of the class.
+Since they do not represent any of the list elements, the `value` for the sentinel nodes does not matter.
+The elements of `List` are variable to change however, so they should be allocated on the heap.
 ## Getting started
 Download this code by running the following command in the directory of your choice:
 ```sh